Research and Development Tax Credit

 - Breakdown of cost by each activity (business component)

-- W-2's for wages listed on the application
+- W-2's or K-1's for wages listed on the application

 - Financial Statements for the tax year within which you're applying (compiled or reviewed)